-Discussions (20% of your grade):
+Weekly Discussions (30% of your grade):

-There will be ten discussion assignments this quarter.
-One time each week for B or C level work, or several times each week (earlier and later in the week) for A-level work, you will be participating in an online discussion on topics focused in the Earth Sciences.
+There will be four discussion assignments this quarter.
+One time each week for C-level work, or several times each week (earlier and later in the week) for A-level or B-level work, you will be required to participate in an online discussion on topics involving the Earth Sciences.
 More details of what will be expected of you can be found by reading the instructions within each discussion assignment.
-Due to their participatory nature, discussion posts cannot be accepted late for any reason.
+Discussion posts cannot be accepted late for any reason.
+However, I drop the lowest discussion assignment score from your final grade in case an emergency comes up that prevents you from completing a discussion assignment.